e3modelling/OPEN-PROM/Installation Guide and Tutorials/00_README.md

  - ***03_Loading Input Data Files with MrPROM:***

     A brief guide about loading real input data files to the OPEN-PROM model using the dedicated tool mrprom developed in R (Mr PROM).

+The following set of guides include the first running of the models and further tutorials for setting up the model.

 - ***04_First OPEN‐PROM running:***